 Another thing this story tells us is that the entire community created a culture of generosity.

 There are plenty of stories that describe the complaining of the Israelites as if it were some sort of epidemic.
 Someone starts criticizing and then before you know it, everyone around her is infected.
 Pretty soon the whole community is grumbling about one thing and then another.
 It’s as if the ethos of an entire community becomes a culture of complaint.

 But in this story, the culture the Israelites created was for gratitude and goodness and generosity.
-The hearts of some were stirred, then pretty soon, the entire community was infected with joy and fevered with enthusiasm.
+The hearts of some were stirred, then pretty soon, there was an epidemic that infected the entire community with joy and generosity; they were fevered with enthusiasm.

 I like the way Exodus describes all the different skills and offerings and gifts.